What is the Water Funds Network?

 The WFN has several core components (activities, tools, resources and platforms).
 Here is a quick breakdown:

-- Bi-monthly webinars
+- Bi-monthly webinars on relevant & requested topics

-- Occasional emailed announcements
+- Occasional emailed announcements & updates

-- A professional social platform on Workplace
+- A professional social platform on Workplace where members can ask questions, collaborate on projects & share opportunities

-- Friendly bi-annual competitions & prizes
+- Friendly bi-annual competitions with exciting prizes & trips

 - Shared assets, tools, materials, reports, etc.